 2.1 Notice of Race.
 Advise preliminary details of race and conditions of entry - also safety requirements for entrants.
 2.2 Sailing Instructions/Amendments.
 Instructions to competitors including specifying governing rules and amendments, compliance with Harbour Byelaws and Collision Regulations etc. The facility exists to issue amendments to the instructions as appropriate.
 2.3 Safety Briefing.
 Safety briefing to competitors.
 2.4 Competitors' shore contact.
-Competitors instructed to appoint shore contact (family/friend) and to supply details of all crew members on board boat to organising authority.
+Competitors instructed to appoint shore contact (family/friend) and to supply details of all crew members on board boat to the Race Officer/organising authority.
 2.5 Shore signals.
 ISAF International Racing Rules of Sailing or amended by Sailing Instructions - provide signals for cancellation, abandonment, postponement and compulsory use of personal buoyancy.
-Code flag Y indicates use of personal buoyancy 2.6 VHF Radio Announcements.
-Radio announcements to competitors, and other vessels/observers on a designated VHF channel with predetermined fall back channels 2.7 Conwy Harbour Master Office The Quay Conwy LL32 8BB.
+2.6 VHF Radio Announcements.
+Radio announcements to competitors, and other vessels/observers on a designated VHF channel with predetermined fall back channels 2.
+Conwy Harbour Master Office The Quay Conwy LL32 8BB.
 Tel: 01492 596253.
 Fax: 01492 585222.
-Duty officer: 0773 3012568, harbour@conwy.gov.uk , VHF channel 14 2.8 Mobile Telephones and Private VHF Channel Communication between race management personnel and with outside contacts.
-2.9 International Regulations for the Prevention of Collisions at Sea Use for right of way between racing and non-racing traffic.
+Duty officer: 0773 3012568, harbour@conwy.gov.uk, VHF channel 14 2.
+Mobile Telephones and Private VHF Channel Communication between race management personnel and with outside contacts.
+2. International Regulations for the Prevention of Collisions at Sea Use for right of way between racing and non-racing traffic.